Roo Stewart: Teenage pregnancy

 In the serial's first season, Alan Bateman wanted Home and Away to tackle serious social issues and a few months later Roo became the first character to have a teenage pregnancy.
 The production team felt that Roo's pregnancy was "risqué" because Home and Away was aired in an early evening time-slot.
 Clarke said she did not know what it was like to be pregnant and had to carry out research.
 While filming the storyline, Clarke was required to wear a bag filled with lentils beneath her clothing.
 This was to give the impression that Roo was pregnant, and as her pregnancy progressed more lentils were added to the bag to maintain continuity.
 Clarke remained unaware of how to portray a convincing birth scene.
 The wife of the episode's director had previously given birth during a complicated labour.
 She helped Clarke with her research, which also included watching child birth videos.
 Clarke said that while she had learned most aspects of labour, not experiencing the actual pain of birth resulted in her feeling unprepared for the scenes.
 The birth scenes were filmed over the period of one day, consisting of more than fifteen shoots.
 Clarke said the dramatic breathing left her "dizzy" and even caused her to hyperventilate.

 Following the birth, Roo decides to have her daughter adopted out.
 This marked a temporary two-week departure for the character, as she goes to the city to make arrangements off-screen.
 For Roo's return, producers created "a new, glamorous and confident" look for her.
 Of this, Clarke said "Roo's grown up a lot while she's been away because of the trauma of it all.
 She's out to live down her bad name."
-Roo's return coincides with Frank Morgan's (Alex Papps) proposal to Bobby Simpson (Nicolle Dickson), but instead of what everyone is expecting, she actually gives the couple her blessing.
+Roo's return coincides with Frank's proposal to Bobby Simpson (Nicolle Dickson), but instead of what everyone is expecting, she actually gives the couple her blessing.
 Clarke said Roo is trying to be nice, but no one believes or trusts her, which Clarke thought was understandable given Roo's history.
 Clarke also revealed that the reason Roo is so accepting of Frank and Bobby's engagement is that she has a new love interest, whose identity was initially kept a secret.
 Clarke told David Brown of TV Week that everyone thinks she is making it up when she declares that she is in love, until her boyfriend arrives in the Bay.
 Clarke added "It's a very good storyline.
 I'll be able to tackle another teenage problem."